waffle-iron/storeit/document/protocol/protocol.md

 }
 ```

-The response will contain a FILE object.
+The response will contain a FILE object named "home".

 ##### FDEL